u4yk/UnrealPinia/README.md

 # UnrealPinia
-Pinia/Vue 3 plugin that abstracts communication between the browser and Unreal Engine/WebUI.
+Pinia plugin that abstracts communication between the browser and Unreal Engine/WebUI.